IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   zosSFTPUser                          | zOS - Host user for SFTP connection azureArtifactFeedID                  | Feed ID of the Azure artifact for publishing the package (when publishing to Azure DevOps Artifacts) azureArtifactVersionOption           | Azure artifact version option (when publishing to Azure DevOps Artifacts)

+### Install private SSH key

+To execute actions on the mainframe LPAR, the default communication channel is established via the SSH Service Connection that is provided by Azure.
+To download files from the build workspace on z/OS Unix System Services, it requires to use a CmdLine task and write a script.
+SSH communication from a CmdLine task does not use the Service Connection.
+To make the agent installation independent of any configurations outside of Azure, a private SSH key is installed as part of the pipeline to connect to the mainframe through a CmdLine task.

+The configuration requires
+1) the `sshZosKnownHost` pipeline variable, and
+2) uploading a Secure File `ssh_key_ado` that is referenced in the pipeline definition.

 #### Obtaining the known host entry for secure shell connections